cseanburns/systems-librarianship/src/2a-using-gcloud-virtual-machines.md

 I imagine you already have a Google account, but if not, then create one at [https://www.google.com][google].
 Be sure to use your personal Google account for this project.

-### Google Cloud (`gcloud`) Project
+### Google Cloud Project

 After signing into Google, we're going to perform the following steps:

 1. Create a Google Cloud project.
 1. Enable billing for that project.
 1. Create a VM (aka *virtual instance*) on Google Cloud.
+1. Choose a connection method:
-1. Install the `gcloud` CLI software on our personal machines to connect to our remote VM;
+    - install the `gcloud` CLI on your computer and connect from your terminal
-    - alternatively, use the web interface (details below) to connect to our remote VM.
+    - or use the web console (details below) to connect to your VM.

 > Although I include most of the instructions on this page to perform these steps,
 > it is imperative that you **read through Google's instructions** also.